Jurasz-Jan/Hand-Detection-for-Dinosaur-Game/README.md

 # Hand-Detection-for-Dinosaur-Game
-You can play chrome dinasaur Game with just touching your index and thumb.
 Program works by emulating pressing Space when camera registers you touching your fingers.
+The goal of this program is to enable you to play Chrome Dinosaur Game with just touching your index and thumb.

 # Requirements